coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 Variants:

-.. cmdv:: Print Term @qualid.
+.. cmdv:: Print Term @qualid
    :name: Print Term

 This is a synonym of :cmd:`Print` :n:`@qualid` when :n:`@qualid`
 denotes a global constant.

-.. cmdv:: About @qualid.
+.. cmdv:: About @qualid
    :name: About

 This displays various information about the object